cho-regin/yabe/Docs/README.txt

 		  configured to "-1" the program will ask if you will define a new one.
 		  You must do so, in order to continue communication.

-	2.4	BACNET/PTP OVER PIPE
+	2.4	BACNET/PTP
 		- For general usage refer to section 2.1.
-		- In the "Search" dialog select "COM1004" in the port combo box and press "Start".
-This will add a PTP pipe created by the DemoServer.
+		- In the "Search" dialog select a COM port in the port combo box and press "Start".
 		  The BACnet/PTP transport is meant for 1-to-1.
 Eg. RS232 or ... usb?
 So
 		  far I haven't found any others easy accessible tools that also supports it.
 So I haven't been able to test it.
 It's implemented purely by doc.